 ClearMotion is on a mission to improve the quality of time in motion.

-ClearMotion was founded in 2009 by Shakeel Avadhany, Zackary Anderson & Vladimir Tarasov.
-The company was formerly known as Levant Power Corporation and changed its name to ClearMotion, Inc. in January 2017.
-ClearMotion is headquartered in Woburn, Massachusetts with an additional office in Warwickshire, United Kingdom.
+ClearMotion was founded out of MIT in 2009 by Shakeel Avadhany, Zackary Anderson and Vladimir Tarasov.
+The company is headquartered in Woburn, Massachusetts, with office in Warwickshire, UK.